xenial-io/Xenial.Blog/src/content/_posts/2020-10-08-working-with-the-community-and-launch-of-the-new-design.md

 ### Light and dark themes

 Whatever your preferred mode on your device is (mine is of course the dark mode) it should be respected by your operating system / browser settings.
-You can toggle your preferred style in the toolbar or in the menu on your mobile device.
+You can toggle your preferred style in the toolbar or in the hamburger menu on your mobile device.

 ### Responsive design mobile first

+The last design was also mobile friendly but this time, I build everything mobile first.
+So this should be a first class experience on every device!

-### New code highlight
+### New code highlight and bundeling

+I needed a faster and smaller code highlighting that supports dark and light themes so I went for [prismjs](https://prismjs.com/) and [rollup](https://rollupjs.org/guide/en/) this time.

 ### New comment system

+This is the heart of the new blog.
+Previously I used [disqus](https://disqus.com/) but this time I rolled for an own system for 2 reasons:

+1. Performance
+1. Privacy

+So we can dig into technical details on the next post, let me know in the comments below if you are interested!

+## Recap

+I hope you like the new design, I will roll out this on all my sites and products in the future!

+Thanks Manuel